Table Of Contents

 2) What's Your Overall Goal For A POP Display?

-It’s important to set your priorities about what you want your display to accomplish.
-Deciding this will make sure your team is all on the same page and help make the decision about which type of retail display is best to meet those goals.
+It’s important to set priorities for what you want your display to accomplish.
+Deciding this will ensure your team is on the same page and help you decide which type of retail display is best for those goals.

-Creating a retail display allows you to customize your buyer’s experience and ensure they are interacting with your brand how you intend.
+Creating a retail display allows you to customize your buyer’s experience and ensure they interact with your brand as you intend.

 What do you want to accomplish with your retail display?
 Are you hoping your product will stand out on the shelf, or would you rather your product be in the direct path of shoppers in an aisle?

-Determining the goal will help narrow down the decision of what the display is the best fit for you and your product.
+Determining the goal will help narrow down the decision of the display that best fits you and your product.

 3) How Long Does The Retail POP Display Need To Last?